towhee-io/towhee-docs/docs/advanced/DAG-details.md

 **YAML**

 The YAML is the file to illustrate and generate the pipeline.
-In current stage, pipeline conitrbutors have to write their own YAML files according to our template.
+In current stage, pipeline contributors have to write their own YAML files according to our template.
 However in the coming future, Towhee will provides APIs for users to generate the YAML.

 Basically a correct YAML file consists of pipeline name, operators, dataframes.

-- Name: the name of the pipeline, in Towhee, pipelines are distuinguished by their authors and names, which means one author cannot create two pipelines with the same name.
+- Name: the name of the pipeline, in Towhee, pipelines are distinguished by their authors and names, which means one author cannot create two pipelines with the same name.

-- Operators: the inforamtion of the operators in this pipeline, as mentioned in
+- Operators: the information of the operators in this pipeline, as mentioned in `OperatorRepr`.

-  OperatorRepr

-  .
 There are two points to pay attention to:

   - All the pipelines should have two operators `_start_op` and `_end_op`.
 They do not perform any functionality, but are the sign of start and end of the pipeline.

   - Make sure the operators exists either in the local cache or Towhee's hub.

-- Dataframs: the information the the dataframes in this pipeline, including name, column name, column type.
+- Dataframes: the information of dataframes in this pipeline, including name, column name, column type.

 **YAML Example**